atom/atom/docs/configuring-and-extending.md

     use for it currently.
 Let's keep it in the back of our minds though.

-## Theming Atom
+# Themes

-### Selecting A Theme
+## Selecting A Theme

 Because Atom themes are based on CSS, it's possible to have multiple themes active at the same time.
+For example, you might select a theme for the UI, and another theme for syntax highlighting.
 You select your theme(s) in the core preferences pane, by selecting themes from the available list and dragging them in your preferred order.
+You can also edit the selected themes manually with the `config.core.themes` array.

-### Installing A Theme
+## Installing A Theme

 You install themes by placing them in the `~/.atom/themes` directory.
 The most basic theme is just a `.css` or `.less` file.
 More complex occupy their own